 Most of the novel involves graphic sexuality, but the picnic is without sexual innuendo.
-Instead, as Rigoberto’s newly found happiness is turned on its head, you get the sense that this is an aberration, especially because Rigoberto (inexplicably) develops a sense of humor.
-(And the picnic is just about the only episode that doesn’t allude to sex.)
+The picnic is just about the only episode that doesn’t allude to sex. instead, as Rigoberto’s newly found happiness is turned on its head, you get the sense that this is an aberration, especially because Rigoberto (inexplicably) develops a sense of humor.

 Problems are immediate: the heat in Lima is sweltering, the polluted air is dense, and traffic crawls.
 They lose the route to the Rímac River in Chaclacayo, and when they find it, they wander into a local garbage dump and an outdoor latrine.
 Though none of these unfortunate facts conforms “to the pastoral expedition anticipated by Don Rigoberto,” he is “armed with unassailable patience and a crusader’s optimism.”
 With uncharacteristic optimism, he persuades the incredulous Lucrecia and Fonchito “not to be disheartened by difficult circumstances.”